 In Lee County’s next five, 10, 25 years, where are expanded or new roadways required for efficient and safe movement of people and goods?
 How can the transportation system support economic development?
 How will autonomous vehicles change future transportation system needs?
 Where would a complete streets approach benefit neighborhoods or areas needing more sidewalk and bicycle/pedestrian pathways?
 Will Lee Tran need more buses to cover new routes?
 What projects will Southwest Florida International Airport prioritize to accommodate expanding air and freight travel related to increasing growth?
 How will rail serve this area in our future?

 These are important questions, and in partnership with transportation agencies and with assistance from planning and engineering consultants, the MPO addresses them through updates to existing planning studies and documents along with additional studies that evaluate new conditions.
 As always, the MPO seeks early and continual involvement from all members of the public as these studies and plans are developed and reviewed.
 Outreach especially considers the interests of people whose needs may not be well served by the existing transportation system, such as low income and minority households and people with limited personal mobility.
 Throughout it all, the MPO provides complete information, timely public notice, and full public access to decisions and documents.

 One important opportunity for public participation occurs each spring when the MPO requests transportation enhancement proposals for local roads from the public.
 Applications could include projects to add a sidewalk, build a bike path, or make other street enhancements.
-Before the MPO board approves proposals, it considers recommendations from the Citizens Advisory Committee (CAC), the Technical Advisory Committee (TAC), the Transportation Disadvantaged Local Coordinating Board (LCB), the Bicycle Pedestrian Coordinating Committee (BPCC), and the Traffic Management and Operations Committee (TMOC).
+Before the MPO board approves proposals, it considers recommendations from the Citizen Advisory Committee (CAC), the Technical Advisory Committee (TAC), the Transportation Disadvantaged Local Coordinating Board (LCB), the Bicycle Pedestrian Coordinating Committee (BPCC), and the Traffic Management and Operations Committee (TMOC).